image layer tutorial

 All our layers support an opacity slider and

-opacity property that allow you to adjust the layer opacity between 0, fully invisible, and 1, fully visible.
+that allow you to adjust the layer opacity between 0, fully invisible and 1, fully visible.

 All our layers support three blending modes